 Graymail is a type of email that you’ve technically solicited but may serve little to no purpose to you.
 Think of commercial newsletters, product updates, or marketing emails that you opted into when buying or downloading something.
-There’s a good chance you have plenty of graymail in your inbox right now.
+There’s a good chance you have plenty of graymail in your inbox right now: we found that average employees receive 23 graymail messages a week.

 It’s not quite spam, which is unwanted and often malicious, since you subscribed to it at one point.
 But you might have no interest in it, and it’s easy to confuse as spam.
 That’s where the name comes from–it’s the gray area between spam and useful emails.